-Shake the cobwebs off your improv or reinvent your approach.
+Welcome to longform!
+Begin your study of longform, shake the cobwebs off your improv, or reinvent your approach.
 Learn the GoU Improv Philosophy and be free of the “rules” of improv.
-This class will focus on how you create a scene, work with a partner and keep an audience interested.
+This class will focus on the basis of longform improv: scene work.
+Learn how you create a scene, work with a partner, and keep an audience interested.

 Building upon the scene work skills of Advanced 1, Advanced 2 begins stringing those scenes together through an improvised montage.
-Learn and master the elements that create a montage.
+Learn and master the elements that create longform improv.

 Advanced 3: Forms

 Now that you've learned the basics and the montage, learn how to perform different styles of longform improv, known as forms.
 This class will cover everything from a simple location based longform set to the legendary Harold.

 Tuesday | 7-10pm I Teacher: Joe Hingelberg

 Advanced 4: The Improviser